 If your Mercury is equipped with tire pressure monitoring system (TPMS), pay attention to low tire pressure warning light being on.
 Ensure your tire pressure sensors are working properly to stay alert and enjoy a safe ride.
 If your tire pressure warning light is on, check front and rear tires to make sure they are properly inflated.

-What is the recommended tire pressure for my Mercury?
+What is the recommended tire pressure for Mercury?

 Recommended tire pressure for Mercury is determined by the manufacturer based on your vehicle's characteristics and original equipment tire sizes.
 Find your Mercury year or model to get recommended tire inflation for Mercury tires.

-How do I find my recommended tire pressure setting for my Mercury?
+How do I find recommended tire pressure setting for Mercury?
 What is correct Mercury tire pressure?

 You can find your Mercury recommended tire pressure in Mercury owner's manual, on sticker attached to the driver's door jam, inside glove box compartment or fuel door.
 Recommended tire inflation for Mercury will be listed in psi, bar or kPa.

 How to check Mercury tire pressure?